Board of Directors, Advisory Members, and Staff

 Q Center Board of Directors

-Working in collaboration with staff and community committees, the board of directors oversees and has ultimate responsibility for the general management, strategic direction, and financial affairs of Q Center.
+Working in collaboration with staff and community committees, the board of directors oversees and assumes ultimate responsibility for the general management, strategic direction, and financial affairs of Q Center.
 Board meetings are held monthly, and each board member commits to two or more weekly hours of additional volunteer service.
 Contact members of the board at: firstname.lastname@example.org.

 Apply to join the board of directors: Q Center is committed to developing and maintaining a socially diverse and representative leadership team.
 We encourage applications from community members who are directly impacted by Q Center’s programming and services, and who are dedicated to promoting intersectional justice, resiliency, and connection in Portland’s LGBTQ communities.
 Download the Board Application Packet here to learn more about volunteering for the Q Center board of directors.